njmm-it/NJMM-Tweaks/README.md

 [prof.png](icons/prof.png) is the default picture that we will change all profile pictures to.

 ### options
 This is the options UI.
 It is loaded into both the BrowserAction popup and the Options UI on the about:addons page.
+This page allows the user to set many different configuration settings, such as their Favorite Color (which adjusts the facebook header bar color), whether to block all images, videos, and/or newsfeed, and also allows for some advanced options.
+This uses *a lot* of [arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions), so be prepared to read those.

 ### popup
 This is the [popup](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/user_interface/Popups) that is triggered by the Browser Action and the Page Action.

+#### popup.html
+This is a menu with two panels.
+The first panel "Features" is a list of features (aptly named).
+The second, "Options", is simply an iframe that loads [](/options/options.html).

+The "Features" panel has a bunch of menu items (class "panel-list-item"), which each contain an icon (which we cheated and simply made an emoji, a type (which is either "url", "urlscript",  "script", or "errorreport"), and a value (which is a link, if such is applicable).
+It was easier to embed these directly into the html than to try and put it in the javascript.

+#### popup.js
+popup.js does the appropriate action, depending on the type of item pressed on the list.
+It also has all of the functions necessary for generating error reports that are sent via email.
+There are a bunch of vestigial functions that are useful for obtaining the html of the page, but I realized that the email mailto protocol has a character limit far less than the html of any page.
+Perhaps they'll be of use to some future programmer at a later date.

 ### Other Stuff